 - 1 can reduced-sodium chickpeas (15 ounces), rinsed and drained

 - 1 jar good-quality tomato pasta sauce (24 ounces)

 - 5 ounces baby spinach

-- 4 large Phil’s Fresh Eggs
+- 4 large eggs

-- 1/2 cup freshly grated Parmesan cheese
+- 1/2 cup Parmesan cheese freshly grated

-- Chopped fresh basil
+- fresh basil chopped

-- Baguette slices, for serving
+- Baguette slices for serving

 - Heat the olive oil in a large, ovenproof, nonstick skillet over medium-high.
 Add the onion and cook, stirring often, until the onion is translucent, about 3 minutes.
 Add the garlic and cook just until fragrant, about 30 seconds.

 - Carefully transfer the pan to the oven.
 Bake until the egg whites are set but the yolks are still soft, 10 to 12 minutes.
 Remove from the oven and sprinkle with fresh basil.
 Serve hot with baguette slices.

 - TO STORE: This dish is best enjoyed right away, but you could refrigerate extra tomato and chickpea sauce for up to 3 days.

 - TO REHEAT: Warm the leftover sauce in a skillet on the stovetop until simmering.
 Add freshly cracked eggs and bake as directed.